 - Chicken Salsa Soup

 8. Mashed Potatoes

 Peel (if desired) the mashed potatoes and quarter them.
-Add a cup and a half of water, and a steamer basket, to the Instant Pot.
-Place the quartered potatoes on the basket and cook on high pressure for 8 minutes.
-Quick release the pressure, drain the water, and mash or whip the potatoes.
+Add a half cup of water and the potatoes to the Instant Pot.
+Place the lid on, turn the valve to sealing, and cook on high pressure for 8 minutes.
+Quick release the pressure, and mash or whip the potatoes.
 Add a variation of butter, salt, milk, cream cheese, garlic powder, sour cream to taste.